 You’re Invited to Get Involved!

-Play an important role in hosting this national journalism event!
+Play an important role in hosting SEATTLE’s national journalism event in 2021!

-WJEA has a fine tradition of serving up great convention experiences for the rest of the country, as evidenced by the outstanding events we presented in 1990, 1998, and 2005.
+WJEA has a fine tradition of serving up great convention experiences for the rest of the country, as evidenced by the outstanding events we presented in 1990, 1998, and 2005, 2012 and 2017.

 Eventually, there will be a role for EVERY ONE of our members to play, including bringing to the convention as many of your publication staff members as possible, but for the moment the most pressing need is to establish our local committee of 20–30 COMMITTED leaders.

-For example, below are the kinds of positions we staffed for the 2005 convention.
+For example, below are the kinds of positions we staffed in previous conventions.
 This list is illustrative, but not definitive.
 Some of these jobs might change, there may be more job positions added as we go, and we can happily do job-sharing with more than one WJEA member working together on a task.
 And don’t worry—you needn’t live in the Seattle area to be involved.
 Almost all of the tasks can be completed with email, Internet, and cell phone from wherever you live.

 Examples of Convention Jobs